 While Amazon has some market share in Europe, this marketplace mainly serves the U.S.

-Alibaba vs. Amazon: Which is ultimately best for my business?
+Is Alibaba or Amazon best for my business?